morinted/plover_theory/sounds/m.md

 Find steno outlines that will write these English sentences, including punctuation.

-1. The mechanic is about to help me with my car.
+1. He is about to help me with my car.
 2. Stop the truck!
 3. What did you think would happen, mom?
-4. You're a mechanic, I think you can do it.
-5. Help me out, would you?
+4. Help me out, would you?